TimeTagger classes

 Returns:

 If the server is not able to send all the time-tags to the client, e.g. due to limited network bandwidth, the time-tag stream switches to the overflow mode.
 This means that the client might experience additional overflow events that are not originating from the hardware.
-This counter counts all overflows occurred on the hardware and on the server since the client connection or last call to clearOverflowsClient() or getOverflowsAndClearClient().
+This counter counts all missing blocks of time tags occurred in all the hardware devices and on the network since the client connection or last call to clearOverflowsClient() or getOverflowsAndClearClient().

 Returns: